jsonquerylang/jsonquery/reference/functions.md

 ## size

-Return the size of an array.
+Return the size of an array or the length of a string.

 ```text
 size()